 Getting harder to breathe?
 Don’t worry: That’s a common reaction to seeing or hearing Adam Levine, frontman for Maroon 5, the 2005 Grammy Award winners for Best New Artist.
 But is Levine just another oversexed playboy out to tempt gay men?
-Regardless, when the band’s sophomore album, It Won’t Be Soon Before Long, drops on May 22, he will still be loved.
+Regardless, when the band’s sophomore album, It Won’t Be Soon Before Long, drops, he will still be loved.

 By Brandon Voss